 Profit and loss statements can be a useful tool for both business owners and outside analysts to gauge the long-term profitability and viability of a company.
 It can help businesses to measure the effects of their operational strategies on their finances, and inform their ongoing strategies.
-What’s more, profit and loss statements are a legal requirement for incorporated companies in the UK and US.
+What’s more, profit and loss statements are a legal requirement for incorporated companies in Australia.

 Is a profit and loss statement a legal requirement?

-Incorporated businesses in both the US and the UK are legally required to produce a profit and loss statement for every financial year.
+Generally, large incorporated businesses in Australia are legally required to produce a profit and loss statement for every financial year.
 Publicly traded companies are also required to submit their cash flow statement and balance sheet.

 If you are not trading as a limited company, there is no legal requirement to create this financial statement.
-However, it is good practice to do so anyway, as the information it requires is the same information that you will need to report to either the SEC or HMRC anyway.
+However, it is good practice to do so anyway, as the information it requires is the same information that you will need to report to the ATO anyway.

 This article is for informational purposes only and does not constitute legal, employment, tax or professional advice.
 For specific advice applicable to your business, please contact a professional.